Professionalism and Ethics in Consulting

 Internal consultants should be particularly aware of their dependence on their own organization and of the factors that might make them less impartial than an external adviser.
 They should not be given assignments where they clearly cannot think and behave impartially.

 Confidentiality is another universal principle of work done by independent professionals for their clients.
 Management consultants should accept neither to disclose any confidential information about clients, nor to make any use of this information to obtain benefits or advantages personally, for their firms, or for other clients.
 Clients must be sure that they can trust consultants.
-As a rule, some reference to confidentiality will be made in the consulting contract, but it may be general and could be easily overlooked during the assignment.
+As a rule, some references to confidentiality will be made in the consulting contract, but it may be general and could be easily overlooked during the assignment.
 The client may not specify what information must be treated as confidential and may be unaware of the various risks in working with information.

 In internal consulting, the situation with regard to confidentiality can be complicated.
 In certain cases, consultants have an obligation to (or there is a possibility that they might) disclose information on a client to a common superior (minister, director-general, or another official).